Choy050823/SMUBIA-Datathon-Data-Visualisation-Project/README.md

 4. **Theme Extraction**: Themes are cleaned and their distribution is analyzed.
 5. **Summarization**: Text is summarized using the BART model.
 6. **Combination**: Summarized text, themes, and country information are combined for visualization.
+7. **Feature Extraction & Model Selection**: Features are extracted using Word2Vec and TF-IDF, and the best model is selected.
+8. **Final Model Prediction**: The final model is used to predict themes for the cleaned data.

 ## Requirements